 Installation?
 No issues at all in our 2010 Toyota Prius or 2006 Honda Odyssey, though with the Prius (below) we had to move the front seat forward a notch.
 With either LATCH or a lap/shoulder belt, it works quite nicely.
 I expect it will fit in many vehicles fairly well.
 The videos above demonstrate a quick installation.

 Disadvantages?
 It’s not inexpensive.
 The onBoard 35 Air retails around $179, but often sells for less than that online.
 Given how long it can be used and the great features, I still consider this a good value.
-While a standard base without lock-off will set you back $40, an extra “premium” base like the one that comes with the onBoard 35 Air appears to cost $80 MSRP (though bases from competitive models cost about the same).
+While a standard base without lock-off will set you back $40, an extra “premium” base like the one that comes with the onBoard 35 Air is about $65 if purchased on Amazon (MSRP is $80).
 Another confusing thing is that there are various versions of the onBoard 35.
 Versions not labeled as “Air” will, of course, be missing the Air Protect feature.
 These models also lack the premium base noted in this review and instead have the standard base that is missing the lock-off and only has 2 recline options (all or nothing).
 One physical issue with the onBoard 35 Air is that the canopy isn’t as robust as I’d prefer and gives only an average amount of coverage.
 The onBoard 35 Air seems a bit longer than some infant seats, so that could be an issue in smaller cars where it might limit legroom for an adult in front if you have to move the front seats forward.
 Finally, as seems to be the trend with almost all infant seats these days, the seat is made in China, including the harness system and cover.
 This is an ongoing concern in my reviews, not only because of the economic issues, but also potential safety issues that have plagued many children’s products in recent years.
 Unfortunately, it is very difficult to find any current infant seat in the USA or Canada that is not made in the far east.

 As I don’t have a baby, I haven’t been using the onBoard 35 Air daily.
 I can’t really comment on it’s ease of use or comfort in terms of carrying it around.
 So, for a more complete review, I will be passing it along to one of our moderators at Car-Seat.Org who has a baby and can put it through its paces for a followup!
 Until then, I can highly recommend the Safety 1st onBoard Air.
 As always, the safest child safety seat for you is one that fits your child and your vehicle correctly, and one that you can use properly on each trip!
 Make sure to try any carseat before you buy it or make sure to get a good return policy.
 If you have problems, please visit a local child passenger safety technician before you return it!